Courses double degree master Development Planning & Infrastructure Management

 The Master thesis involves an individual research project on issues relevant to environmental, infrastructure, and water planning.
 The aim of the project is to gain practical and comprehensive experience in doing scientific research.

-Lecturer: dr. Ferry van Kann
+Lecturer: dr. F. van Kann

 Electives (10 EC)